Storage: 1x 3.5-inch HDD, up to 2

-Seagate Media app for Android, iOS, Windows and Amazon Appstore -- great selection there, good job Seagate -- also works very well.
-Seagate’s Sdrive software lets you browse the Personal Cloud when you’re away from your home Wi-Fi network just as if it were still connected directly to your PC -- it’s an absolutely traditional folder structure, just like Windows Explorer.
+Seagate Media app for Android, iOS, Windows and Amazon Appstore — great selection there, good job Seagate — also works very well.
+Seagate’s Sdrive software lets you browse the Personal Cloud when you’re away from your home Wi-Fi network just as if it were still connected directly to your PC — it’s an absolutely traditional folder structure, just like Windows Explorer.
 The Personal Cloud will collate, tag and even organise all your media files (if you want) whenever you copy them to the NAS, and through that it provides a two- or three-click route from launching the app to watching a video or playing music stored on the drive.

 What’s It Not Good At?

 About the worst criticism I can make of the Personal Cloud is that its Web interface is a bit Spartan.
 There’s no lush splash or landing screen like you’d find on a mini-server or mini-computer NAS like a Synology, and its feature-set is limited.
 It’s great for sending out files, whether that be across your wired home network to your smart TV or your DLNA-compatible set top box or media streamer, across Wi-Fi (via your Wi-Fi router) to a mobile device, or through the ‘net as long as you’re not excessively rate-limited by the speed of your Internet connection.
 But it doesn’t